caudaz/RoboND-Kinematics-Project/README.md

 sudo apt-get install ros-kinetic-rviz-visual-tools
 ```

-1-Gazebo check.
-It should be version 7.7.0+:
+1A-Gazebo check.
+It should be version 7.7.0+: (First time only)

 ```
 gazebo --version